Amplitudes/amplitudes/_pages/terms.md

 ### Cookies and Web Beacons

-No tracking cookies nor web-beacons should be set by this site.
+Neither tracking cookies nor web-beacons should be set by this site.